NABJ Hall of Fame 2014

 into the esteemed Hall of Fame.
 The NABJ Board of Directors approves

 nominations.
-New inductees are installed annually at the NABJ Hall of Fame Reception and Inductions.
+New inductees are installed annually at the NABJ Hall of Fame Reception and Induction Ceremonies.

 (ET).
 The deadline has passed.